prwn90/parallax-3D-effect/README.md

 # parallax-3D-effect
-Parallax 3D effect project in CSS
+Parallax 3D effect project in CSS and JS